International Civic Engagement & Internships

 If you are intersested in longer term, credit-bearing international service-learning courses, community-based research opportunities, or service-based internships, you have multiple options through ASU’s International Community Development Iniative and the International Partnership for Service-Learning & Leadership.

 Interested in interning or doing community-based research with an NGO?
 Appalachian State has developed partnerships with NGO's in southern India, South Africa, Latin America, and The Caribbean.
 These partnerships allow opportunities for both service-based internships and community-based research.
 Depending on your major, availability, class level, career goals, research interests, etc. we can find a placement to suit you.
-Click here for an article about this program.

 - IPSL provides students with longer term international service-learning opportunities.